German Vote Winner Merz Faces Tough Talks To Build Govt - UrduPoint

 German Vote Winner Merz Faces Tough Talks To Build Govt

+Germany's conservative election winner Friedrich Merz faced an uphill struggle to build a coalition government on Monday, a day after an election which saw a record performance by the right

-Berlin, (APP - UrduPoint / Pakistan Point News - 24th Feb, 2025) Germany's conservative election winner Friedrich Merz vowed to get to work Monday on the arduous task of building a new coalition government, warning "the world isn't waiting for us".
+Berlin, (APP - UrduPoint / Pakistan Point News - 24th Feb, 2025) Germany's conservative election winner Friedrich Merz faced an uphill struggle to build a coalition government on Monday, a day after an election which saw a record performance by the right.

 Merz has warned against more paralysis in Berlin at a time US President Donald Trump is driving head-spinning change, the German economy is in recession, and society split after a polarising campaign.

+In a post on X, Merz insisted Ukraine "must be part of peace negotiations" after Trump unsettled European allies by reaching out to Russian President Vladimir Putin.

+"Europe remains firmly by Ukraine's side," Merz said, as European leaders gathered in Kyiv to mark the third anniversary of Russia's full-scale invasion.

-Speaking late Sunday, his victory dampened by a far-right surge, Merz said a united Europe must build up its own defences as he had "no illusions at all about what is coming out of America".
+Speaking late Sunday, his victory dampened by a far-right surge, Merz had warned a united Europe must build up its own defences as he had "no illusions at all about what is coming out of America".

 Following a heated campaign -- dominated by the flashpoint issue of immigration after a spate of deadly attacks blamed on migrants -- Merz will now have to reach out to his former campaign-trail SPD foes.

-The conservatives will first enter talks without Scholz, who apologised for a "bitter" defeat at 16 percent, while his popular defence minister, Boris Pistorius, was expected to play a more central role.
+The conservatives will first enter talks without Scholz, who apologised for SPD's "bitter" defeat at 16 percent, while his popular defence minister, Boris Pistorius, was expected to play a more central role.

-In a tv debate late Sunday, Merz said he had been right to fight a "very tough election campaign" in which, on the eve of the vote, he had fumed about undefined "left-wing crazies".

-"But now we will talk to each other," Merz said, striking a far more conciliatory tone.
-"We have to form a stable government as quickly as possible, with a good, stable majority."
+Merz must seek to establish communications with Trump, who said the conservatives' election win was a "great day for Germany" in an early response.

 "These are difficult starting conditions for a new German government, which is facing Herculean tasks in domestic and foreign policy," said Cornelia Woll of the Hertie school Berlin.